-Always on the lookout for a nice cafe to work from - something with a nice vibe, good food and tea/coffee?
-We need these quite frequently and have been around the city looking for the perfect place to work from with WiFi and a great cup of joe.
-These are our recommendations.
+Always on the lookout for a nice cafe to work from - someplace with a nice vibe, good food and a variety of tea/coffee?
+We are all for a change of scene and have been around the city looking for the perfect place to work from with WiFi and a great cup of joe.
+Check out our recommendations.

-Digital Nomads, Hit Up These Cafes For Free WiFi And A Great Cuppa
+Digital Nomads, Hit Up These Cafes In The City For Free WiFi And A Hot Cuppa

 This is a spacious cafe with blue and yellow accents is centrally located below the Minto Park flyover stretch.
 The Vietnamese coffee is quite good here - they use one of our fave local brands, Blue Tokai.
 The seating is mixed - some low sofa kind of arrangements, a few high-backed lounging chairs and wooden chairs and tables.
 We prefer the seats by the windows - they are a tad more isolated than the rest.
 In between work, you can browse the art on walls. and the shelves full of books and the stationery and accessories on sale.
 Ask about their special co-working packages.